wso2/docs-mi/en/docs/reference/connectors/salesforce-connectors/sf-rest-connector-example.md

         <img src="{{base_path}}/assets/img/integrate/connectors/sf-rest-conn-property-2-config.png" title="Configure second property mediator" width="800" alt="Configure second property mediator"/>

 #### Configure a sequence for the retrieve operation
-1. Provide `retrieve` as name and create the sequence.
+1. Provide `retrieve` as the name and create the sequence.
 2. Set up the retrieve operation.
     1. To retrieve data from the created objects in the Salesforce account, you need to add the `query` operation to the `retrieve` sequence.

-        - **Query String** :  This variable contains specified SOQL query.
-In this sample this SOQL query executes to retrieve `id` and `name` from created `Account`.
+        - **Query String**:  This variable contains a specified SOQL query.
+In this sample, this SOQL query executes to retrieve `id` and `name` from created `Account`.
 If the query results are too large, the response contains the first batch of results.

-    2. Add the `query` operation from `Salesforcerest` connector into the design pane of `retrieve` sequence.
+    2. Add the `query` operation from the `Salesforcerest` connector into the design pane of the `retrieve` sequence.

         <img src="{{base_path}}/assets/img/integrate/connectors/sf-rest-conn-add-query-operation.png" title="Add query operation to retrieve sequence" width="800" alt="Add query operation to retrieve sequence"/>

-    3. Select the query operation connection to `SalesforceRestConnection` and add `select id, name from Account` query to the properties section shown as bellow.
+    3. Select the query operation connection to `SalesforceRestConnection` and add the `select id, name from Account` query to the properties section shown below.

         <img src="{{base_path}}/assets/img/integrate/connectors/sf-rest-conn-query-operation-config.png" title="Configure query operation" width="400" alt="Configure query operation"/>

 #### Configure the API
-1. Create a resource with below configuration.
+1. Create a resource with the below configuration.

     <img src="{{base_path}}/assets/img/integrate/connectors/sf-rest-conn-add-resource.png" title="Resource configuration" width="400" alt="Resource configuration"/>